lmurphy13/lmurphy13/README.md

 ## Hi there 👋, I'm Liam

-### I am an undergraduate student, upcoming graduate student, and software engineer from Chicago.
+### I am a graduate student and software engineer from Chicago.

-- 🎓 I am a senior at Marquette University studying Computer Science and Spanish.
+- 🎓 I am recent graduate of Marquette University.
+In May 2021, I received my bachelor's degree in Computer Science with a minor in Spanish.

 - 📚 Starting this summer, I will be continuing my education at Marquette in the accelerated M.S.
 Computing program with a concentration in Information Assurance & Cyber Defense.